 Interfaces in the conceptual schema packages

-The conceptual schema packages define terminology and semantics of the fundamental concepts of the Observations, Measurements and Samples model using interfaces only, and provide the basis for fine-grained, isolated conformance class structure enabling classes in application schemas to associate themselves with any implementing class of the targeted interfaces.
+The conceptual schema packages define terminology and semantics of the fundamental concepts of the OMS model using interfaces only, and provide the basis for fine-grained, isolated conformance class structure enabling classes in application schemas to associate themselves with any implementing class of the targeted interfaces.

-Both the packages Conceptual Observation schema and Conceptual Sample Schema consist of only interfaces with the attributes and associations of the essential concepts defined in the Observations, Measurements and Samples standard.
+Both the packages Conceptual Observation schema and Conceptual Sample Schema consist of only interfaces with the attributes and associations of the essential concepts defined in the OMS standard.
 All the interfaces in these two packages are new to the ISO 19156 Edition 2, although most of them capture concepts defined in Edition 1 as classes.

 There are a few completely new concepts added in the Edition 2: